What is NOCW?

 - Providing science and clinically-based education on obesity

 - Advocating for access to affordable and comprehensive care

-- Individuals with obesity need to understand that this disease is not solely their responsibility and work with a healthcare provider to manage their obesity long-term.
+- Individuals with obesity need to work with a healthcare provider to manage their obesity long-term.

-- Like individuals with other chronic diseases, individuals with obesity must have access to and coverage of science and clinically-based treatment to improve their weight and health.
+- Obesity is a chronic disease that needs access to and coverage of science-based treatment to improve an individual’s weight and health.

-- Healthcare providers need to be trained to provide effective, compassionate science and clinically-based care and use of shared decision-making.
+- Healthcare providers need training to provide effective, compassionate, science-based care and use shared decision-making.